-*** Due to the COVID-19 pandemic, some aspects of the VISTA Member Orientation may be adjusted.
-For information about the impact of the coronavirus on the VISTA program, please be sure to check our Frequently Asked Questions (FAQs) at www.nationalservice.gov/coronavirus ***
+***Due to the COVID-19 pandemic, some aspects of the VISTA Member Orientation may be adjusted.
+For more information, check out these Frequently Asked Questions at https://americorps.gov/coronavirus/americorps-vista-questions***

 Welcome to AmeriCorps VISTA!

-As a Volunteer In Service To America (VISTA), you are joining the movement for social justice and economic equity.
-Before you begin your VISTA service, you will participate in an online virtual orientation.
+As a Volunteer In Service To America (VISTA), you are joining a national service program committed to fighting poverty and promoting economic equity.
+Before you begin your VISTA service, you will participate in an online orientation.

 - Pre-Service Coursework